LaurentMT/pybitid_demo/README.md

 PyBitId (https://github.com/LaurentMT/pybitid) - A python library for the BitId protocol
 ```
 Gets the library from Github : https://github.com/LaurentMT/pybitid/archive/master.zip
-Unzips the archive in root directory of the demo
+Unzips the archive in a temp directory
-Renames the "pybitid-master" directory in "pybitid"
+python setup.py install
 ```